ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

       This field must be a valid DNS name, like `debiantpl` or something longer such as `debiantpl.homelab.cloud`.

       > [!NOTE]
+      > **This `Name` field is not properly described by the official documentation**\
       > The official Proxmox VE says that this name is `a free form text string you can use to describe the VM`, which contradicts what the web console actually validates as correct.

     - `Resource Pool`\
       Here you can indicate to which pool of resources (you have none defined at this point) you want to make this VM a member of.

-    The only value you really need to set here is the name, which in this case it could be `debiantpl` (for Debian Template).
+    The only value you really need to set here is the name, which in this case it could be `debiantpl` (for Debian Template):

     ![General tab filled at Create VM window](images/g020/debian_vm_create_vm_general_filled.webp "General tab filled at Create VM window")

-3. Click on the `Next` button and you'll reach the `OS` tab:
+3. Click on the `Next` button to reach the `OS` tab:

     ![OS tab unfilled at Create VM window](images/g020/debian_vm_create_vm_os_unfilled.webp "OS tab unfilled at Create VM window")

     In this form, you only have to choose the Debian ISO image you uploaded before.
-The `Guest OS` options are already properly set up for the kind of OS (a Linux distribution) you're going to install in this VM.
+The `Guest OS` options are already properly set up for the kind of OS (a Linux distribution) you are going to install in this VM.

-    Therefore, be sure of having the `Use CD/DVD disc image file` option enabled, then select the proper `Storage` (you should only see here the `hdd_templates` one) and `ISO image` (you just have one ISO right now).
+    Therefore, be sure of having the `Use CD/DVD disc image file` option enabled, then select the proper `Storage` (you should only see here the `hdd_templates` one) and `ISO image` (you just have one ISO right now):

     ![OS tab filled at Create VM window](images/g020/debian_vm_create_vm_os_filled.webp "OS tab filled at Create VM window")

-4. The next tab you should go to is `System`:
+4. The next tab to go to is `System`:

     ![System tab unfilled at Create VM window](images/g020/debian_vm_create_vm_system_unfilled.webp "System tab unfilled at Create VM window")

-    Here, only tick the `Qemu Agent` checkbox and leave the rest with their default values.
+    Here, only tick the `Qemu Agent` checkbox and leave the rest with their default values:

     ![System tab filled at Create VM window](images/g020/debian_vm_create_vm_system_filled.webp "System tab filled at Create VM window")